divi tips 141

 👉 Abolition of the Child Theme

-It was my haunting. child theme.
+It was my haunting: child theme.

-It should be noted that before October 2019 and The appearance of the Builder ThemeOne had to "recode" the models of a theme in a child theme.
+It should be noted that before October 2019 and the appearance of the Theme BuilderWe had to "recode" the patterns of a theme in a child theme.
 It was also the perfect place to add new features like adding a new icon at the footer For example.

 Divi tips, dating back to 2017, accumulated a lot of code in her child's theme and I knew that sooner or later, you would have to put your hands in the cambodia.